 PGIM Fixed Income’s Global Liquidity Relative Value Strategy is a market-neutral strategy investing in liquid sectors of developed country fixed income markets and select emerging markets.
-The Strategy seeks to maximize total return on a risk-adjusted basis, utilizing a 1,000 bps risk budget, by investing in a diversified portfolio of leveraged long/short opportunities implemented using government, sovereign and agency securities and derivatives.1
+The Strategy seeks to maximize total return on a risk-adjusted basis by investing in a diversified portfolio of leveraged long/short opportunities implemented using government, sovereign and agency securities and derivatives.1

 The Global Liquidity Relative Value Strategy’s relative value platform is predicated on the belief that there are both persistent structural inefficiencies as well as near term dislocations in the liquid and securitized sectors of the global fixed income market.
 In our experience, different markets are characterized by different structural inefficiencies, some for long periods of time.
 The proprietary quantitative models we use in the Strategy are expressly designed to identify and capitalize on such inefficiencies.
 The Senior Portfolio Managers expect that the Strategy will, in the aggregate, exhibit little correlation to the broad equity or fixed income indices.

 The Strategy utilizes proprietary relative value models in six different trading sub-strategies and seeks to constrain systematic risk to foster more stable returns.
 The Senior Portfolio Manager dynamically allocates to the Sub-Strategies based on his assessment of the opportunities available at any one time.

 The Strategy seeks alpha through six primary trading strategies: